andrewferrier/mfp-cli-ext/README.md

   application inside a Worklight project, this will open the native IDE tool for that type of environment (only supports XCode so far).

+## Installation

+* [Install Node and
+  npm](https://docs.npmjs.com/getting-started/installing-node) if you don't already have them.

+* Run `npm install -g git://github.com/andrewferrier/mfp-cli-ext` to install mfp-cli-ext.

+*Note*: mfp-cli-ext has only been tested on OS X. It may run on Linux or Windows, but this hasn't been verified.

 ## Examples

 You could create a Worklight project, add an application, and then open XCode